aakpat6/gs-style-guide/md/javascript.md

 var val = parseInt(str);     // Bad
 var val = parseInt(str, 10); // Good
 ```
+However, if you can, avoid `parseInt` in favor of `_.parseInt` from Lodash because it improves ES3/ES5 compatibility.

 #### Strings
 Use single quotes `''` for strings.

-When building a string, use `Array.prototype.join` instead of string concatenation.
+When building a large string, use `Array.prototype.join` instead of string concatenation.

 ```javascript
 // Joins the word 'hello' 10 times, with spaces in between.